THE MAMITIANA FAMILY

 TRAINING SERVANT LEADERS THROUGH BIBLICAL TEACHING FOR THE SERVICE OF JESUS CHRIST FOR THE LOCAL AND GLOBAL MISSION AND DISCIPLESHIP

-Natives of Madagascar, the Mamitiana family will soon return to their home country as indigenous missionaries, having spent several years studying and preparing at Southwestern Baptist Theological Seminary in Fort Worth, Texas.
-Among other goals, the Mamitianas will launch three main ministries on the large island including a church, a school and a seminary.
-The work in Madagascar has been a joint effort between the Mamitianas, the International Mission Board of the Southern Baptist Convention, Southwestern Baptist Theological Seminary and American “champion” churches.
-An anonymous donor has given money for the land on which the seminary will be built, and the Mamitianas continue to raise support for the journey home and the ministry to which they will commit their lives upon returning to Madagascar.
+Natives of Madagascar, the Mamitiana family has been back in their home country since January 2020 as indigenous missionaries, having spent several years studying and preparing at Southwestern Baptist Theological Seminary in Fort Worth, Texas.
+As soon as they landed their boots on the ground in Fort Dauphin, in the beginning of February 2020, the Mamitianas began planting the First Baptist Church of Fort Dauphin which already has seen many people came to faith in Christ following with believers' baptisms.
+They also started the very first academic year 2020-2021 of the Shema Christian Academy school in the beginning of October.
+Lord willing, in January 2021, they will launch the Fort Dauphin Baptist Theological Seminary with the first year of college students.
+The work in Madagascar has been a joint effort between the Mamitianas, the International Mission Board of the Southern Baptist Convention, Southwestern Baptist Theological Seminary, and American “champion” churches.
+Special thanks to their sending church in Fort Worth Texas, Hulen Street Church, and the anonymous donor who has given money for the land on which they will build the multipurpose buildings for the ministry.
+The Mamitianas continue to raise support for the ministry to which they have committed their lives since arriving in Madagascar.

 THE MAMITIANA MADAGASCAR STORY